nbbcmedia/nbbcmedia/td-checklist.md

 {: .new-title }
 > KEY NOTES
 >
-> 1. Enable multi-select for mute groups
+> 1. Enable multi-select for mute groups.
 > 2. DO NOT mute the Computer channel using the mute key.
-Use fader
+Use fader instead.

 # SYSTEM START
 1. Cameras **ON**